Menu

 Our Equity Statement

 Organizationally, our staff and board members are skilled in consensus building, collaborative problem solving, and inclusive decision making in accordance with our core values of respect, empathy, tolerance, and the practice of active, non-judgmental listening.
+Our board and faculty include people from different generations, walks of life, cultures, and areas of expertise.
+Our work is guided by people who identify, think, vote, and worship in their own ways, and who come together around the common goal of supporting creativity and music.
+We are enthusiastic participants in the movement to create a kind, just, and caring society.

 Copyright © 2024 Guitars In The Classroom.
 All rights reserved.